Updated: March, 2023

 The macchiato, on the other hand, is a really simple, well-balanced espresso-based drink, that I love.

 Its name comes from an Italian word that means stained – your coffee is stained with a teaspoon of milk.

 By placing the microfoam on top of the espresso crema, you add a bit of sweetness.

-At the same time, your coffee isn’t too diluted with milk, and you’ll get to enjoy your espresso’s flavor profile.
+At the same time, your coffee isn’t too diluted with milk, so you’ll get to enjoy your espresso’s flavor profile.

-If you want to learn more about the macchiato, you can check my dedicated post on it, by clicking here.
+If you want to learn more about the macchiato, you can check my dedicated post on this classic drink, by clicking here.